Alfresco/alfresco-sdk/archetypes/alfresco-share-jar-archetype/src/main/resources/archetype-resources/README.md

  * `tail`.
 Tail the logs of all the containers.
  * `reload_share`.
 Build the Share module, recreate the Share docker image and restart the Share container.
  * `reload_acs`.
 Build the ACS module, recreate the ACS docker image and restart the ACS container.
- * `build_test`.
-Build the whole project, recreate the Share docker image, start the dockerised environment, execute the integration tests from the
- `integration-tests` module and stop the environment.
- * `test`.
-Execute the integration tests (the environment must be already started).

 # Few things to notice